monk-io/docs/docs/guides/k8s-migrate.md

 ### yelb-db

-We will do the same with db server.
+We'll do the same with db server.
 It's YAML spec looks like:

 ```yaml
 apiVersion: apps/v1